taovinci0/taolor-discord-bot/README.md

 # Taolor Discord Bot

-A Discord bot that generates AI images using the Creator.bid API.
-The bot supports two different image generation commands:
+A Discord bot that generates AI images using the Creator.bid API and provides a welcoming community experience.

 ## Features

+### Image Generation
 - `/create-image-taolor` - Generates images of Taolor in various scenes with automatic prompt enhancement
 - `/create-image-taologo` - Generates images incorporating the Bittensor T Logo based on user descriptions

+### Community Features
+- **Automated Welcome Messages**: Creates personalized welcome threads with custom generated images for new members
+- Each new member gets their own welcome thread with:
+  - A personalized greeting message
+  - A custom generated welcome image featuring Michael Taolor
+  - Community guidelines and suggestions for engagement

 ## Setup